 If your data is in a spreadsheet (with latitude and longitude, postcode, or other address location).

-If your data was collected via an ESRI App – Survey 123 or Collector a layer will exist either in your My Content, or in a Group that you are a member of.
+If your data was collected via the ESRI Survey 123 app a layer will exist either in your My Content, or in a Group that you are a member of.
 Find layers via the Add button in the map viewer.

 Choosing appropriate maps

 The most appropriate map to draw depends on the data you have collected

 - What type of location does your data set represent?
 Point, Line or Area?

 - Are you mapping Categorical, Ordinal or Numerical Data?

 The colours you use in your mapping have a big impact on how easy it is to understand;

 - Categorical data – Use colours that make sense – eg. grey for urban land use, light green for grass, dark green for woodland.